tehsquidge/Himitsu/README.md

 ```

 The code is an array of the ASCII values of the keys you want them to press. the example shows UP,DOWN,LEFT,RIGHT,a,b,c.

+Jburliegh1 has kindly made something fun with it :) http://codepen.io/jburleigh1/pen/usHCK